 Because eczema makes the skin itchy, it can create a damaging cycle that makes the condition worse.
 Scratching patches of eczema when they itch irritates the skin more, aggravating it further.

-Medications for eczema include oral anti-inflammatories and topical creams.
+Medications for eczema include oral anti-inflammatories, injectable medications, and topical creams.
 Creams and lotions can control itching, moisturize the skin, and help repair it.

 Talk to your allergist to learn more about lifestyle changes that can improve symptoms of eczema.
 Moisturizing skin regularly, taking steps to avoid allergy triggers, and using gentle cleansers can help prevent eczema flare-ups.